 - Find an industry-specific journal and get up to speed on current trends.

 Know who the decision-maker and interviewers are

 Before your interview, ask the recruiter (or whoever set up the interview), who it is you’ll be meeting with and their role in the company.
 Then research each interviewer on LinkedIn.

-By possessing this information, you could turn a sour interview around by relating a tidbit from the interviewer’s background to your own career.
+With this information, you could turn an interview around by relating a tidbit from the interviewer’s background to your own career.
 Not only does this show you did your homework, but it will also help build rapport and differentiate yourself from other candidates.